SirCryptic/bo/README.md

 - [❌] Enable progress syncing across devices (if applicable, although i highly doubt this will ever be a feature).

 ### 📝 Finish and Update All Quest Checklists
-- [❌] Review all existing quests and checklist items. (not really a priority due to directed mode 🤔)
+- [➖] Review all existing quests and checklist items. (not really a priority due to directed mode 🤔)
-- [❌] Fix any outdated information in existing checklists.
+- [➖] Fix any outdated information in existing checklists.

-### 📥 Proper Challenge Naming When Downloading as `.txt`
+### 📥 Proper Challenge Naming When Downloading as `.json` (still unsure about if this should be a feature 🤔 )
 - [➖] Standardize the naming of challenges when downloaded as `.json`.
 - [➖] Add overall progress indicator within `.json` file.